-This mode will last for 4-5 minutes or you can manually exit the priming mode after the pump(s) have primed.
+This mode will last for 4-5 minutes or you can manually exit the priming mode after the pump(s) have primed, by pressing a WARM or COOL button (or TEMP).

 Regardless of whether the priming mode ends automatically or you manually exit the priming mode, the system will automatically return to normal heating and filtering at the end of the priming mode.
-During the priming mode, the heater is disabled to allow the priming process to be completed without the possibility of energizing the heater under low-flow or no-flow conditions.
-Nothing comes on automatically, but the pump(s) can be energized by pushing the "Jet" buttons.
-If the spa has a 24 hour Circ Pump, it can be activated by pressing the "Light" button during Priming Mode.
+During the priming mode, the normal system's programming and heating is disabled to allow the priming process to be completed by the user without the possibility of turning on the heater under low-flow or no-flow conditions.
+Nothing comes on automatically, but the pump(s) can be energized by pushing the JETS button.
+If the spa has a 24 hour Circulation Pump, it can be activated by pressing the LIGHT button during Priming Mode.